dfelinto/blender-manual/manual/animation/motion_paths.rst

       By changing this setting to Tails, you will get the paths of the bone's roots (remember that in Blender UI, bones' roots are called "heads"...).
-      You have to *Calculate Paths* again if you modify this setting, to update the paths in the 3D Views.
+      You have to *Calculate Paths* again if you modify this setting, to update the paths in the 3D Viewport.
 Clear Paths ``X``
    Clears paths on all objects/bones or just the selected ones when holding :kbd:`Shift`.